-- Home detention; - A corrections options program under law which requires the individual to participate in home detention, inpatient treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement; - Inpatient drug or alcohol counseling under Health General Article, Title 8, Subtitle 5, Annotated Code of Maryland; or - Participation in a drug court or HIDTA substance abuse treatment program. - Correctional Options include programs such as Tamar's Children, established by the State Division of Correction, provided that the program meets the Commission's criteria, as described above.
+ABA Plea Agreement A plea agreement that a court has approved relating to a particular sentence, disposition, or other judicial action.
+The agreement is binding on the court under Maryland Rule 4-243(c).
+Cell The intersection of the offense score (or seriousness category) and the offender score on a two-variable guideline matrix.
+Correctional Options • Home detention; • A corrections options program under law which requires the individual to participate in home detention, inpatient treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement; • Inpatient drug or alcohol counseling under Health General Article, Title 8, Subtitle 5, Annotated Code of Maryland; or • Participation in a drug court or HIDTA substance abuse treatment program. • Correctional Options include programs such as Tamar's Children, established by the State Division of Correction, provided that the program meets the Commission's criteria, as described above.
 Departure A judicially imposed sentence that falls outside of the recommended sentencing guidelines range.
 Exceptions to departure are explained in section 12.6, "Sentences Deemed to be Within the Guidelines."
 Drug Offense An offense involving controlled dangerous substances or paraphernalia.

-Economic Loss For all offenses involving theft and related crimes under

-Criminal Law Article, Title 7, or fraud and related crimes under Criminal Law Article, Title 8, Annotated Code of Maryland, economic loss equals the amount of restitution ordered by a circuit court judge or, if not ordered, the full amount of restitution that could have been ordered.
+Economic Loss For all offenses involving theft and related crimes under Criminal Law Article, Title 7, or fraud and related crimes under Criminal Law Article, Title 8, Annotated Code of Maryland, economic loss equals the amount of restitution ordered by a circuit court judge or, if not ordered, the full amount of restitution that could have been ordered.
 Guidelines Offense Offense prosecuted in a circuit court.

-Guidelines offenses include new trials AND also reconsiderations, reviews and probation revocations, provided the original offense was also a guidelines offense1.

-Guidelines offenses do not include:

-- Prayers for jury trial from District Court, UNLESS a PSI is ordered: - Appeals from District Court, UNLESS a PSI is ordered; - Offenses that carry no possible penalty of incarceration; - First Degree Murder offenses if the death penalty is sought under CR, §2-303, Annotated Code of Maryland; - Public local laws and municipal ordinances.
+Guidelines offenses include new trials AND also reconsiderations , reviews and probation revocations , provided the original offense was also a guidelines offense 1 .
+Guidelines offenses do not include: • Prayers for jury trial from District Court, UNLESS a PSI is ordered; • Appeals from District Court, UNLESS a PSI is ordered; • Offenses that carry no possible penalty of incarceration; • First Degree Murder offenses if the death penalty is sought under CR, §2-303, Annotated Code of Maryland; • Public local laws and municipal ordinances.
 Guidelines Range The recommended sentencing range for offenders who fall within a particular cell of the person, drug, and property offense sentencing matrices.
 Judge The trial judge who imposes or alters a sentence or a panel of trial judges who alter a sentence.

-Multiple Criminal More than one criminal transaction committed over a period of events.
+Multiple Criminal Events More than one criminal transaction committed over a period of time.

-Events time.
 Multiple criminal events being sentenced together may have occurred on the same or different dates.
-Offenses that occur on different dates are almost always separate criminal prior criminal history and calculated for use in the person, drug, and property offense sentencing matrices.

-Offender Score A summary score ranging from 0 to 9 measuring an offender's seriousness of a person offense and calculated for use in the person offense sentencing matrix.
+Offenses that occur on different dates are almost always separate criminal events.
+Offender Score A summary score ranging from 0 to 9 measuring an offender's prior criminal history and calculated for use in the person, drug, and property offense sentencing matrices.
+Offense Score A summary score ranging from 1 to 15 measuring the seriousness of a person offense and calculated for use in the person offense sentencing matrix.

-Offense Score A summary score ranging from 1 to 15 measuring the

-April 2005 3